cirving13/haskell-blog/DATATYPES/DATATYPES.md

 ```
 Why is this helpful?
 Why not using data?

-Because its constructor clearly signifies a new type!
+Because its constructor clearly signifies a newtype!
 But, data can do the same?
-The new type and the type of the field are in direct corrospondence (isomorphic).
-And, new type is checked at compile time, yet ignored at runtime; thus, no work done when pattern matching)!
+The newtype and the type of the field are in direct corrospondence (isomorphic).
+And, newtype is checked at compile time, yet ignored at runtime; thus, no work done when pattern matching)!